When considering selling your home, many people ask "Should I sell it myself (For Sale By Owner - FSBO) or should I hire a real estate agent?"

 I believe there are two main reasons why homeowners consider selling the home themselves: money and competence.

 Many Millennial and Generation X homeowners don't think they have enough equity in their home to hire an agent.
 These homeowners bought their homes between 2004-2008, may have put no money down and, therefore, may owe more on the loan than the home's current market value.

 We talk to these homeowners every day.
 By selling the home themselves, these homeowners think they will net enough money to pay off the loan and move on to their next home.
 That may or may not be the case.

-FSBO and Real Estate Competence
+Real Estate Competence

 Many Millennial and Generation X homeowners are very educated and tech savvy and think they can do a better job than many real estate agents.
 They may be right!

 The average age of a home buyer is about 32 years old; the average age of a Realtor is about 56 years old.
 So there may be a big disconnect regarding technology, search, and mindset between many real estate agents and the millennial population.
 So, yes, I agree, some agents may not be worth the money if they cannot connect with today's real estate consumer.

 If you intend to go FSBO, these are the main components of a home sale that you will need to handle: